-Craniosacral Therapy can help with the many body changes that take place during pregnancy.
+Craniosacral Therapy (CST) can help with the many body changes that take place during pregnancy.
 Old and new discomforts may appear which can be alleviated and released during Craniosacral Therapy sessions in order for the mother’s body to be in the best condition for birth.
-After birth, Craniosacral Therapy can help as the mother’s body returns to its non-pregnant condition; particularly if the birth has been difficult or there have been complications or difficult interventions during the delivery.
+Following delivery, CST can help as the mother’s body gradually returns to its non-pregnant condition; particularly if the birth has been difficult or there have been complications or difficult interventions during the delivery.
 Craniosacral Therapy works with the innate intelligence of the body to help the body to do it wants to do in its process of preparation and recovery.

 Craniosacral Therapy can be used in the treatment of infants and children.
 Some of the more commonly presenting concerns may include:

 Breast feeding difficulties; Prolonged crying and irritability; Excessive cranial moulding; Consequents of birth trauma; Recurrent ear and throat infections; Hyperactivity and attention deficit disorder.

 Treatment at an early stage can support both immediate and longer term health and wellbeing.

 An easy gestation and a natural birth are the best start that a baby can have in the world.
 Unfortunately, not every birth is straightforward for a wide variety of reasons.
 Even before birth a baby may have had difficult experiences in the womb or the baby may have been quite compressed in the last days before birth.